pulibrary/princeton_ansible/roles/pul_nomad/README.md

 will automatically find a client VM in the cluster that can run them.
 If that client goes down it will launch the container on a different client.

-We install Podman on our Nomad client VMs so they can run containers without us having to rely on Docker.

 #### VM Types

 Nomad has "server" and "client" installations and configurations.